shoeffner/spirit-island-box-organizer/README.md

 See also [SpiritIslandBox.ini](slic3r/SpiritIslandBox.ini) for more details.
 Note that those settings include filament and printer settings, you might want to use them as inspiration only.

-In general, I used 0.4 mm layer height (there is nothing which needs fine details) and no infill nor supports, but for some models infill is recommended.
+In general, I used 0.4 mm layer height and no infill nor supports, but for some models infill is recommended.
+For the card boxes, I used 0.2 mm height so that the writings come off better, I also used a different surface pattern.

 In the table below, I show for each model whether I used infill or not, and what other things are important, plus how many times you need to print each model.